Karimwalid7/URL_Shortner-/README.md

 2. PostgreSQL database for URL mappings.
 3. Prometheus configuration to scrape metrics.
 4. Grafana dashboards visualizing performance and usage metrics.
-5. Docker images for the webservice, Prometheus, and Grafana.
+5. Docker images for the webservice.
 6. Kubernets Files for orchestration of all services.
 7. Project documentation (README, diagrams, and usage instructions).